 - Improve the amount of data physicians receive

 One of the biggest benefits of using devices to send information to EHRs, however, is that it’s a great supplement towards the efforts of telemedicine and remote patient monitoring.

 Telemedicine and Remote Patient Monitoring

 The American Telemedicine Association defines telemedicine as “the use of medical information exchanged from one site to another via electronic communications to improve a patient’s clinical health status.”
 Over the past few years, the telemedicine market has grown significantly as more and more providers are adopting the technology.
 The use of telemedicine can save time, reduce costs, and improve care coordination.
 When fitness devices integrate with EHRs, providers will have greater options to remotely monitor their patients.

-If a medical patient were a member of the Carolina HealthCare System’s network, and high blood pressure was a concern, the patient could take their smartphone or wearable device and communicate to their doctor to monitor their blood pressure readings in real time.
-Each doctor who has the MyCarolinas Tracker app could automatically connect to patients’ phone or wearable device and instantly download the data for measurement of the blood pressure readings.
+If a medical patient were a member of the Carolina HealthCare System’s network, and high blood pressure was a concern, the patient could take their smartphone or wearable device and communicate to their doctor to monitor their blood pressure readings in real-time.
+Each doctor who has the MyCarolinas Tracker app could automatically connect to patients’ phones or wearable devices and instantly download the data for measurement of the blood pressure readings.
 The physician would get a more visceral, real-time picture of what the patient’s blood pressure looks like on a daily basis for weeks, months, and possibly even years.
 There are many different medical concerns to be monitored – blood pressure is only one; however, having access to this data will be helpful for managing weight loss, glucose levels, and much more.

 This is not the first app of its kind, but its functionality reaches and covers millions of patients, providing the first real chance to make a huge public health impact.
 The only issue is that this app is only useful within its own network.
 But, the mere fact that it exists at all is a clear signal to where the EHR community is heading and that the dream of interoperability across many platforms is just around the corner.